-The exact level of statistical knowledge required will vary depending on the demands of your particular role and the data you’re working with.
+The exact level of statistical knowledge necessary will vary depending on the demands of your particular role and the data you’re working with.

 4: Creating Data Visualizations

-5: Creating Dashboards and/or Reports
+5: Creating Dashboards and Reports

-6: Writing and Communication Skills
+6: Writing and Communication

-Communication is key in collaborating with your colleagues.
-For example, in a kickoff meeting with business stakeholders, careful listening skills are needed to understand the analyses they require.
+Communication is key when collaborating with your colleagues.
+For example, in a kickoff meeting with business stakeholders, careful listening skills help you understand the analyses they require.

 7: Domain Knowledge

 For example, if you’re working for a company with an online store, you might need to understand the nuances of e-commerce.